koseiohara/forbit/README.md

   - For a 2D record returned as (ny, nx): `[ny, nx]`
   - For a 3D record returned as (nz, ny, nx): `[nz, ny, nx]`

-  The shape is given in normal NumPy order.
+  The shape is given in normal C-order, not F-order.
   Internally, FORBIT reverses the dimensions when calling the Fortran routines so that a Python array shaped like `[nz, ny, nx]` corresponds to a Fortran array shaped like `(nx, ny, nz)` in the low-level read/write routine.
   All dimensions must be positive integers.
   The number of dimensions must be between 1 and 6.